Shanghai Tennis Dynamics Research Center

 Independent tennis dynamics researcher based in Shanghai.

-Research interests include forehand acceleration mechanics, angular momentum transfer, whip-like phase interaction, and high-speed racket-path analysis.
+Research interests include forehand acceleration mechanics, angular momentum transfer, whip-phase interaction, and high-speed path analysis.

 What We Study